 A direct consequence of this result is the identity $\chi\big(\HH/G_1\big) = [G_1:G_2] \chi\big(\HH/G_2\big)$.

-\begin{defi} If $B$ is a connected, compact, oriented good $2$-orbifold and $L \to B$ is an oriented real vector orbigoodle of rank $2$, then the number $e(L)/\chi(B)$ is called {\bf relative Euler number} of $L$ and it is invariant under pullback by orbifold coverings of finite degree. \end{defi}
+\begin{defi} If $B$ is a connected, compact, oriented good $2$-orbifold and $L \to B$ is an oriented real vector orbigoodle of rank $2$, then the number $e(L)/\chi(B)$ is called the {\bf relative Euler number} of $L$.
+It is invariant under pullbacks by orbifold coverings of finite degree. \end{defi}

-\begin{rmk}The fact that the relative Euler number is unchanged under pullback by finite degree orbifold coverings is very important because all formulas we found so far in our investigations about the complex GLT conjecture are in terms of the relative Euler number.
-The same phenomenon happens to the Toledo invariant as we will see later. \end{rmk}

-Now we examine the behavior of orbigoodles under pullbacks, accordingly to Definition \ref{definition: orbigoodle}.
-Since $B_1=\HH/G_1$ admits a Riemannian metric, we assume $\HH$ is a Riemannian manifold and $G_1$ is a group of isometries acting properly discontinuously on $\HH$, i.e., the orbits are discrete and the stabilizer of points are finite.
+Now we examine the behavior of orbigoodles under pullbacks, according to Definition \ref{definition: orbigoodle}.
+Since $B_1=\HH/G_1$ admits a Riemannian metric, we assume $\HH$ is a Riemannian manifold and $G_1$ is a group of isometries acting properly discontinuously on $\HH$, i.e., the orbits are discrete and the stabilizers of points are finite.
 Let us locally trivialize the orbigoodle $\zeta_1:L_1 \to B_1$.